kechiristywang/final_project/README.md

 ## Milestone 2
 Due Date: Tuesday November 23rd

 An initial completion of vignette.
-I will complete an entire first draft of analysis analyzed through the vignette.
-Complete the data analysis and begin to describe the analysis results.
+I will complete an entire first draft of analysis analyzed through the vignette, and begin to describe the analysis results.

 ## Deliverable
 Due Date: December 3rd